 The Secret to Making Iced Tea

-When you know how to make iced tea properly, it is a rewarding experience - whether it's serving your guests at a tea party or relaxing on the porch with a cool glass of this refreshing beverage in your hand.
+When you know how to make iced tea properly, it is a rewarding experience - whether it's serving your guests at an afternoon affair or relaxing on the porch with a cool glass of this refreshing beverage in your hand.

-So don't feel guilty about your affinity for tea over ice (some say tea should only be drunk hot) - on a steamy day nothing beats ice tea for a thirst-queching drink.
+So don't feel guilty about wanting yours over ice (some say it should only be drunk hot) - on a steamy day nothing beats it for a thirst-queching drink.

 In fact, it is good all year round.
 Enjoy!